Retaliation Lawyer in Los Angeles

 Examples of workplace retaliation may include:

-- Giving you more work
+- Giving you more tasks to make your job harder

 - Demoting you without reason